arisetyo/2025-Github-Copilot-Workshop-long-eng/workshop_2025-12-03-fx-sudirman.md

 <!-- = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = -->
 <!-- = = = = = = = = = = = = =  SLIDE 15 = = = = = = = = = = = = = -->
 <!-- = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = -->
-## Issue Creation and Coding Agent Using Copilot
+## Automatic Issue Creation and Coding Agent
 Duration: 15

 Let's use the website version of GitHub Copilot to automatically generate project improvement suggestions as Issues and utilize Coding Agent.